Updated: 04/21/2023 – For dog owners and dog walkers a like, rain days can mean wet walks with their favorite pooch.

 Keep a low bucket of water with a mild dog shampoo mixed in waiting next to the door.
-That way you can dunk your pup’s paws in and clean the mud off.
+That way you can dunk your pup’s paws in and clean the mud off right away.

 4. Plan your walk

-- Look for shelter – If possible go for a walk in areas that provide shelter from the rain.
+- Look for shelter – If possibly go for a walk in areas that provide shelter from the rain.

 - Shorten the route – Instead of going on a long walk, take a short walk and then spend time playing inside with your dog.

-- Bring water – If you are going for a longer, walk bring water for your dog so they won’t be tempted to drink form a puddle.
+- Bring water – If you are going for a longer, walk bring water for your dog so they won’t be tempted to drink from a puddle.